YuanboXue-Amber/fluentui/packages/jest-make-styles/README.md

 Jest utilities for makeStyles

-There are two functions that can be used for testing if styles are applied correctly to a component.
+There are two functions that can be used for testing if styles are applied correctly to a component:

+- `toContainStyles` - Test that component contains some styles
+- `toHaveEqualStyles` - Test that all styles are present

 It is especially useful when styles are applied conditionally through `mergeClasses`:

+---

+### Example

 For this below example component: